South Africa, Uganda, Tanzania, Zambia, Zimbabwe

 With your help, God’s Word will reach adults, youth, and children through Project Philip and Church Planter Training in 11 African nations—Ethiopia, Ghana, Kenya, Madagascar, Mozambique, Rwanda, South Africa, Tanzania, Uganda, Zambia, and Zimbabwe.
 When the under-resourced Church receives essential Bibles, biblical resources, and training—in a way that can be understood and believed—lives will be transformed.

 Using Project Philip evangelistic and discipleship Bible studies, believers will receive training to share the Gospel with those who have not read or been able to afford the high cost of a Bible.
 Church Planter Training will lead to new churches where needed most.
-In several countries, Project Philip Prison ministry will be used to reach those in prison and given little opportunity of change.
+In several countries, Project Philip Prison ministry will be used to reach those in prison and given little opportunity for change.
 And in South Africa, Project Philip continues to expand in the poorest schools.
-Once threatened with closure, these schools are now thriving because these Bible studies for children and youth are incorporated in the curriculum.
+Once threatened with closure, these schools are now thriving because these Bible studies for children and youth are incorporated into the curriculum.

 Focus on Tanzania